hschne/graphql-groups/README.md

 ## Performance

-While it is possible to add grouping to your GraphQL schema by using `group_by` (see [Why?](#why), this performs poorly for large amounts of data.
+While it is possible to add grouping to your GraphQL schema by using `group_by` (see [above](#why)) this performs poorly for large amounts of data.
 The graph below shows the number of requests per second possible with both implementations.

 ![benchmark](benchmark/benchmark.jpg)